TiMi Studio Group: 2020–2025: Team Kaiju, Code: J, Delta Force

 In May 2020, the studio group announced ex-343 Industries and Ubisoft developer Scott Warner as Studio Head in North America.
 Scott Warner will lead TiMi's Team Kaiju (stylized as TEAM KAIJU), which was revealed on 15 October 2021.
 The subsidiary is working on one unnamed first-person-shooter (FPS) game for the PC and console market.

-On 27 June 2020, the studio group and SNK announced a new unnamed mobile game, Code: J, for the classic arcade franchise Metal Slug.
+On June 27, 2020, the studio group and SNK announced a new unnamed mobile game, Code: J, for the classic arcade franchise Metal Slug.

 In November 2020, the studio group announced that Honor of Kings set a record of 100 million average daily active users worldwide.

 In July 2021, the group established a new division located in Canada, Montréal.
 The division's classification is TiMi-F1 and the development focus is an AAA open-world game.

 In May 2021, the studio group announced a strategic partnership with Xbox Game Studios.

 In June 2022, TiMi L1 Studio, a development division of the group, announced a strategic partnership with Level Infinite on publishing Honor of Kings world-wide, where Level Infinite will take over the publishing, eSports, but TiMi the operations and community.
 The five versus five video game in the multiplayer online battle arena (MOBA) genre will adapt on areas where TiMi L1 Studio's Arena of Valor have a shared eSports with in Honor of Kings World Championship (KCC), under TiMi eSports, but did not reach the expected player base.

 Honor of Kings was launched worldwide on June 20, 2024, following pre-releases in Brazil and Turkey as well as countries in the Middle East, North Africa, and the Commonwealth of Independent States.

-Delta Force, a free-to-play first-person tactical shooter video game, was first released on iOS, Android, and Microsoft Windows in mainland China in September 2024, and then released on Microsoft Windows platforms in other parts of the world in December of the same year.
-The "Black Hawk Down" DLC was released in February 2025.
+Delta Force, a free-to-play first-person tactical shooter video game, was released for Windows, iOS, Android, PlayStation 5, and Xbox Series X and S in 2025.

-Delta Force was landed on iOS and Android platforms worldwide on April 21, 2025 and get the top1 downloads in 169 regions.

-2025-present: Chinese Military Company
+2025-present: Designation as a "Chinese military company" by the US

 In January 2025, TiMi Studio Group's parent Tencent was labelled as a Chinese military company by the United States Department of Defense.
+After five years without releasing a game, TiMi Montreal was shut down in February 2026.